 Does Insurance Cover Breast Reduction?

 In many cases, insurance will cover the cost of a breast reduction procedure if overly large breasts cause pain and hinder daily life for the patient.
 Potential patients should contact their insurance company to determine if they qualify before undergoing breast reduction surgery.
+(Currently, we are only accepting Sharp Community Medical Group Insurance for breast reduction surgery.)

 Frequently Asked Questions About Breast Reduction